Unsure which lock types you have? Take a look at our useful guide if you can't tell a deadlock from a deadlatch.

 Key-operated multi-point locking system

-This is a rim-locking system that bolts the door into the frame and offers a higher level of security.
+A multi-point locking system bolts the door into the frame and locks at multiple points at the turn of a key, giving a high level of security.

 Rim automatic deadlatch with key-locking handle